 Start with apple-crumble cake from the sunny café on the fifth floor, then make your way down the wood staircases all the way to the basement Travel section.
 The second-level music department has an unrivalled collection of jazz and blues albums.
 For souvenirs, find classic fiction titles in jacket designs available only in the UK.

 Canadian design firm Yabu Pushelberg applied textural flair throughout this refurbished hotel, from the walnut desks and oatmeal-upholstered George Smith lounge chairs to silk area rugs and gold-leaf-framed Hendrik Kerstens photographs.
-The Berners Tavern, captained by celebrity chef Jason Atherton, dishes up haute fish and game favourites through midnight.
+Berners Tavern, captained by celebrity chef Jason Atherton, dishes up haute fish through midnight.

-When lit up at night, this former shipping HQ looks like a luxury cruise liner against the postwar architecture of the Southbank.
-And, thanks to Tom Dixon’s modernist makeover, it now has the opulence of one.
-Monochrome bedrooms draw from Dixon’s catalogue, but you’ll only have eyes for the City views.
+When lit up at night, this former shipping HQ looks like a luxury cruise liner against the postwar architecture of South Bank.
+And, thanks to Tom Dixon’s modernist interiors, it has the opulence of one.
+Monochrome bedrooms draw from Dixon’s catalogue, but you will only have eyes for the City St. Paul’s Cathedral view.

-In a shop-filled courtyard just off busy Piccadilly, this colourful property houses a bowling alley, a specialized gym and day spa, plus so much art it’s practically a gallery.
-All-day afternoon tea is served in the drawing room, complete with scones with clotted cream and jam.
-Later, enjoy the charcoal-coloured calm of the Kit Kemp-designed members’ library and curl up in a plush armchair with a nightcap from the honesty bar.
+In a shop-filled courtyard just off busy Piccadilly, this colourful Kit Kemp-designed property houses a bowling alley, a specialized gym and day spa, plus so much art it’s practically a gallery.
+Afternoon tea is served in the drawing room, complete with scones with clotted cream and jam.
+Later, enjoy the country-house calm of the members’ library and curl up in a plush armchair with a nightcap from the honesty bar.